-- The award is to the student first author; the monetary prize will be shared between or among student authors if they have made equal contributions to the project and poster.
-NOTE: By student first author we mean either the student sole or first author listed on the poster; posters with multiple authors consisting of the research team (including faculty members) are eligible for consideration, so long as the first author is a Touro system student.
+- The award is for the student first author; the monetary prize will be shared between or among student authors if they have made equal contributions to the project and poster.
+NOTE: Student first author refers to either the student sole or first author listed on the poster; posters with multiple authors consisting of the research team (including faculty members) are eligible for consideration, so long as the first author is a Touro system student.

 - All student authors of the prize posters will receive a certificate.

 The prize recipients will be recognized at Research Day and in all electronically distributed and eventually published materials.